-A gap exists if you have a shortfall between your actual and desired outcome such as the following;
+A gap exists if you have a shortfall between your actual and desired outcome, such as the following;

 Once you have your gaps identified, you can now put together action items to bridge your gap.

-For example, you may find through your spending plan that a large portion of your variable costs goes to eating out.
+For example, through your spending plan, you may find that a large portion of your variable costs goes to eating out.
 Determine how you could scale this expense back, identify the savings it would create, and then how you would re-allocate the savings to one of your personal/financial goals.

 Here are a few other ideas that may help in this process;